UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <h4><strong>30th Annual Fredericksburg Welsh Festival </strong></h4>
 <p style="padding-left: 30px">11 a.m.-5 p.m. <strong>| </strong>900 block of Charles Street, downtown Fredericksburg
 Featuring traditional music, dancing, arts, crafts, and foods of Wales.
 The trolley will provide transportation between Double Drive and the festival.
 Although admission is free to students and families, donations are welcomed.
 Learn more at <a href="http://jamesmonroemuseum.umw.edu">jamesmonroemuseum.umw.edu</a>.</p>

-<h4><strong>Family Fun</strong></h4>
-<p style="padding-left: 30px">11:30 a.m. – 2 p.m. | Ball Circle
-Join in the family fun – giant games will be available or just relax in one of our adirondack chairs!   <em><strong>In case of inclement weather, outdoor games will not be available.</strong></em></p>

-<h4><strong>College of Business Alumni Panel</strong></h4>
-<p style="padding-left: 30px">2:00 p.m. – 3:00 p.m. | Woodard Hall, Room 202
-This event invites back College of Business alumni from varying classes and majors to discuss their career paths, as well as give advice to students for while they're in college, after they graduate, and how they can break into their industries.</p>

 <h2><strong>Sunday, October 6</strong></h2>
 <h3><strong>Time on Your Own</strong></h3>